todiane/poster-palace/README.md

 #### Deploy To Heroku

-First create A Pipfile in your project terminal.
+First create A Pip file in your project terminal.

-In the terminal enter the command  pip3 freeze > requirements.txt, and a file with all requirements will be created.
+In the terminal enter the command  pip freeze > requirements.txt, and a file with all requirements will be created.

 ***Setting up Heroku***